-Committee work is one of the most interesting and rewarding experiences many of us have as League members.
-Some committees study issues relating to their subject areas, conduct activities and recommend position-taking.
+Committee and Action Team work is one of the most interesting and rewarding experiences many of us have as League members.
+Some Committees and Action Teams study issues relating to their subject areas, conduct activities and recommend position-taking.
 Others help our League grow.
-Listed below are our committees, with a few examples of what they do.
+Listed below are our Action Teams, with a few examples of what they do.

 Voter Services is our Leagues most important activity.
 Given our strong commitment to voter education and participation, our League does everything we can to register voters, help educate voters and encourage a high turnout.
 Some of our activities include candidate forums, programs any issue on the ballot, voter registration, voter education materials and programs, production of nonpartisan voter’s guides (printed, on the web and emailed) and voter telephone assistance.